-A summary of the Program's financials for 2022 is provided in Table 6.
+A summary of the Program's financials for 2023 is provided Table 7.
 The financials detail the total amount of recycling fees collected to fund the Program and the amount spent to operate the Program, as well as communications and administration costs.

 The Program is funded by environmental handling fees (EHFs) paid by Product Care's members on the sale of each unit of Program Product into the Province.
-The Program's environmental handling fees (EHF) for each product category are set out in Table 5.
+The Program's EHFs for each product category are set out in Table 6.